tythonco/tython-website/salesforce/development/lwc/_drafts/extend_datatable_to_enable_row_click.md

 ===

 With that, we can now handle the row click event!
 This pattern can be used to extend Lightning Datatable in other ways, and other Lightning Web Components as well.

+If you could use a hand in hacking your LWCs, or with another Salesforce development project then [give us a shout](mailto:support@tython.co), we’d be happy to help!